Education Innovation’s Best-Kept Secret? Out-of-School Time

 The Rennie Center’s 2024 Condition of Education Action Guide explicitly calls for rethinking:

-Drawing on the pedagogical innovations many teachers are pioneering in their classrooms, our Summer Leadership Institute (SLI), run in partnership with three Boys & Girls Clubs, brings these ideas to life.
+Drawing on the pedagogical innovations many teachers in WPS partner schools are pioneering in their classrooms, our Summer Leadership Institute (SLI), run in partnership with three Boys & Girls Clubs, brings these ideas to life.
 In fact, the program is almost entirely open-walled: apart from morning check-in and end-of-day pickup at the Club site, none of the core programming actually takes place inside the BGC facility.

 Instead, learning happens: